drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part2/Noctua/readme.md

 <h1 align='center'>Part 2: Web scraping text in Google Scholar 📷☁️</h1>

 <p>Google Scholar is a free search engine that indexes scholarly literature, including articles, conference papers, theses, books, and technical reports, from a wide range of academic publishers, professional societies, online repositories, universities, and other websites.
-In this assigment, we will be scrape data from google scholar specifically staff's articles and publications from Universiti Teknologi Malaysia.
-The data that we will be scraping include the article's title, author, Journel or Conference Name and Citation. </p>
+In this assigment, we will be scrape data from google scholar specifically staff's articles and publications from Faculty of Computing, Universiti Teknologi Malaysia.
+The data that we will be scraping include the article's title, author, Journal or Conference Name and Citation. </p>

 * [📄Google Scholar Web](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Universiti+Teknologi+Malaysia&oq=)